 Type of assignment: This assignment is individual.
 Students can discuss with others and collaborate while working on the assignment.
 However, the solution assignments should be submitted individually and proper credits were given.
 Failure to give proper credits will be considered as plagiarism.

 Points: The maximum number of points for this assignment is 30, which will be prorated accordingly after all assignments are posted.
 Weight of each problem is in parenthesis.

-Using the SHA256 hash of your student number (treat the hash as a ASCII string) as id_of_miner and “a9c1ae3f4fc29d0be9113a42090a5ef9fdef93f5ec4777a008873972e60bb532” (treat it as a string) as hash_of_preceding_coin, develop a program that mines one CPEN 442 coin (finds a coin_blob that satisfies the hash condition).
-You should verify your coin using the “Verify Example Coin” function of the RESTful API available at http://cpen442coin.ece.ubc.ca (refer to this website for the input arguments and return types of the API calls).
+Using the SHA256 hash of your student number as id_of_miner (treat the hash as a ASCII string) and “a9c1ae3f4fc29d0be9113a42090a5ef9fdef93f5ec4777a008873972e60bb532” (treat it as a string) as hash_of_preceding_coin, develop a program that mines one CPEN 442 coin (finds a coin_blob that satisfies the hash condition).
+You should verify your coin using the “Verify Example Coin” function of the RESTful API available at http://cpen442coin.ece.ubc.ca (refer to this website for the input arguments and return types of the API call).

 You are asked to reverse engineer two applications (one per task) and extract the required password.